 Reorganised as a small business Vexillia remained viable.
 In fifteen years change has been almost a monthly occurrence.
 As to what the future may bring: who knew?

 The End is Nigh

-Vexillia began in 2002 importing high quality wargames miniatures and accessories from across Europe.
-After all these years I have finally decided to close the online business at the end of 2020 and retire from hobby retailing.
+Vexillia began in 2002.
+In early 2020, after 18 years, I decided to close the business at the end of the tax year in April 2021 and retire from hobby retailing.
 Just hobby retailing mind you.

-Once the shop has closed you can still search any remaining stock using the links on the Retail Clearance page.
+Despite the shop closure you can still search any remaining stock using the links on the retail clearance page .